MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/finance-set-up-prepayments.md

 > [!NOTE]
 > You can use the same number series for prepayment invoices and regular invoices, or you can use different number series.
 If you use different series, they must not overlap because there must not be any numbers that exist in both series.

-## <a name="to-set-up-prepayment-percentages-for-items-customers-and-vendors"></a>To set up prepayment percentages for items, customers, and suppliers
+## <a name="to-set-up-prepayment-percentages-for-items-customers-and-vendors"></a>To set up prepayment percentages for items, customers, and vendors

 For an item, you can set up a default prepayment percentage for all customers, a specific customer, or a customer price group.
 If you do not want to apply the same prepayment percentage to all customers, you must specify which customers or which customer price groups the prepayment percentage applies to.